MatthijsReyers/SmartBrute/README.md

 ### 1.2 Initialize the SmartBrute object
 You can then make a SmartBrute object, which I will call `SB`.
 Please note that the `'example01.txt'` string is the name of the file you want to put the generated password list into and giving the name of a file that already exists will overwrite that file.
 ```
-from smartbrute import *

 SB = SmartBrute('example01.txt')
 ```

 ### 1.3 Filtering the generated passwords (optional step)
 If you want to filter the generated passwords to, for example, not include any passwords longer then 63 characters (the maximum length of WPA2-PSK passwords), you can filter the generated passwords by calling the `setFilter` function with a dictonary.
 If you do **not** wish to filter the generated passwords in any way, you can skip this step.
 ```
-from smartbrute import *

 SB = SmartBrute('example01.txt')
 SB.setFilter({
     "max-length": 63,